dedis/student_22_ipfs_alpha_entanglement_code/README.md

 # ipfs-community
-A node community equipped with alpha entanglement node that makes IPFS more reliable
+Implementation of alpha entanglement code on IPFS network